Professor Helen Finch

 Student education

-I teach German cultural studies at all levels, and contribute to cross-School and cross-Faculty modules on intercultural studies, world literature, the representation of the Shoah, queer cultures, translation, and visual culture.
+I teach German cultural studies at all levels, and contribute to cross-School and cross-Faculty modules on intercultural studies, world literature, the representation of the Holocaust, queer cultures, translation, and visual culture.

-I have regularly given invited talks on pedagogies, including recently contributing to a roundtable on ‘Best Practices for Transnationalising the Classroom’ (UCD, March 2023), now available as a podcast.
+I have regularly given invited talks on pedagogies, including contributing to a roundtable on ‘Sitting with the Discomfort, or Whose Emotional Discomfort Matters?’ at lead roundtable, ‘Emotionally demanding research and pedagogies’, Association of German Studies 2020, and one on ‘Best Practices for Transnationalising the Classroom’ (UCD, March 2023), now available as a podcast.
+I have published on diversifying the German curriculum.

 Research groups and institutes